 - Follow up.
 Email the people who attended your meeting and ask for them to respond and let you know their level of interest.
 Are they ready to commit to go, are they interested but unsure, or have they decided this trip won’t work for them?

-Six months – nine months out
+Six months – nine months out from your group mission trip

 - Book group plane tickets.
 This only works if you have 10 people or more, but I found it the very best way to book flights early enough to get a low fare but before everyone is really ready to commit.
 The major airlines all have group booking options and all of their policies differ.
 I will outline how these bookings generally are handled, but please refer to the airline’s actual policy.
 Group plane tickets generally work like this: